JakeSteam/blog-programming/_posts/2023-09-05-displaylistcanvas-crash-with-no-stacktrace.md

 ---
-title: Identifying and fixing a DisplayListCanvas crash (too large bitmap) with no Android app code in the stacktrace
+title: Identifying and fixing a DisplayListCanvas crash (too large bitmap) with none of my Android code in the stacktrace
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/densities-banner.png
 tags:
     - Android
     - Drawable
+    - Crashes
 ---

 A project recently had a crash that had been reported in low numbers for the lifetime of the app.
 Interestingly, the stack trace was unchanging, but only displayed "`android.`" code, nothing from my codebase!
 Here's how I debugged it and found a fix (hint: it's caused by drawables).